Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 Contact refers to the time a non-parent, such as a grandparent, relative, or close family friend, spends with a child.
 Unlike parenting time, contact is for individuals who don’t have decision-making authority but still play an important role in the child’s life.
 A court can grant a contact order if it finds that spending time with the non-parent is in the child’s best interests.

-A contact order may allow a non-parent to spend time with the child even if the child isn’t physically with them.
+A contact order may allow a non-parent to spend time with the child even if the child doesn’t physically reside with them.
 If you’re unsure whether you need a contact order, you can speak with a lawyer.
 In some cases, you might be able to resolve things by talking to the child’s parents instead of going to court.

 When Do You Need Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact)?